hashicorp/vault-ssh-helper/README.md

 |`log`            |Agent's log file.
 |`config-file`    |Parameter to `vault-ssh-agent`, the path to config file.

-Lastly, return from PAM if agent authenticates the client successfully.
-This is a hack to close an open pipe and return.
+Lastly, return if agent authenticates the client successfully.
+This is a hack to gracefully return by closing an open pipe.

 |Option          |Description |
 |----------------|------------|